Intra-articular therapy, or joint injections, may help relieve arthritis pain and inflammation.

 One option is joint injections.
 These are usually recommended when non-invasive therapies (medication, weight loss, supplements, and rehabilitation) are not sufficient to reduce pain.

-However, there are some conditions, such as elbow dysplasia, where joint injections can be helpful early in the arthritis management process.
+However, there are some conditions, such as elbow dysplasia, where joint injections may be helpful early in the arthritis management process.

-Click here to read how stem cell injections have been helping Pickles the black lab maintain a “career” as a crisis response dog despite having elbow dysplasia and arthritis.
+Click here to read how joint injections have been helping Pickles the black lab maintain a “career” as a crisis response dog despite having elbow dysplasia and arthritis.

 Types of joint injections

-There are four general categories for joint injections:
+There are 5 general categories for joint injections:

 No matter what type of injections your veterinarian recommends, your dog will need to be sedated for the procedure to ensure patient comfort and proper placement of the injection inside the joint.